cu-nil/middlemarch-critical-histories/README.md

+As of August 2025, this repository is archived and read-only.
+The work here has been used in:

+Eckert, Sierra, and Milan Terlunen.
+“What We Quote: Disciplinary History and the Textual Atmospheres of _Middlemarch_.” _Victorian Studies_ 66, no. 4 (2024): 557-584. https://dx.doi.org/10.2979/vic.00193.

+A fork of this repository, referred to in the article above, lives at https://lit-mod-viz.github.io/middlemarch-critical-histories/

 # Middlemarch Critical Histories Project

 What can we learn about literary scholarship by analysing thousands of articles at a time?